joyanta55/rabbitmq_docker_cpp-WIP/README.md

 Routing Key: test_queue1
 Exchange: Default Exchange
 ```
-**src/cpp/example/app.cpp** is a placeholder which currently holds the minimal implementation.
-The ip and user you see in this example is the IP and USER of my rabbitmq server.
-To install rabbitmq server on debian follow here (https://www.rabbitmq.com/docs/install-debian).
-Visit AMQP page (https://github.com/CopernicaMarketingSoftware/AMQP-CPP) for more advanced coding experience.
-Required Bazel rules are already in place to solve all the header and library dependencies.
-Al it needs is to populate the **app.cpp** with your own logic and do `bazel run` to create and load the docker image.
+**src/cpp/example/app.cpp** serves as a placeholder with minimal implementation.
+The IP and user in this example correspond to my RabbitMQ server configuration.
+To set up a RabbitMQ server on Debian, refer to the official installation guide.
+For more advanced usage, visit the AMQP-CPP documentation (https://github.com/CopernicaMarketingSoftware/AMQP-CPP).

+The necessary Bazel rules are already configured to handle all header and library dependencies.
+Simply update **app.cpp** with your custom logic and run `bazel run` to build and load the Docker image.